-Apprenticeships – the facts
+Apprenticeships – The key facts

 Are you considering an apprenticeship but struggling to find out all the facts.
 In this article, we look at everything you need to know including what an apprenticeship is, what is involved and where it can lead.